Dust devil

 A dust devil (also known regionally as a dirt devil) is a strong, well-formed, and relatively short-lived whirlwind.
-Its size ranges from small (18 in/half a metre wide and a few yards/metres tall) to large (more than 30 ft/10 m wide and more than half a mile/1 km tall).
+Its size ranges from small to large—18 in and a few yards or metres tall to more than 30 ft wide and more than 1/2 mi tall.
 The primary vertical motion is upward.
-Dust devils are usually harmless, but can on rare occasions grow large enough to endanger both people and property.
+Dust devils are usually harmless, but can on rare occasions grow strong enough to endanger both people and property.

-They are comparable to tornadoes in that both are a weather phenomenon involving a vertically oriented rotating column of wind.
-Most tornadoes are associated with a larger parent circulation, the mesocyclone on the back of a supercell thunderstorm.
-Dust devils form as a swirling updraft under sunny conditions during fair weather, rarely coming close to the intensity of a tornado.
+While they are comparable to tornadoes in that both are a weather phenomenon involving a vertically oriented rotating column of wind, dust devils typically form under sunny conditions during fair weather, rarely coming close to the intensity of a tornado.